 - Skara Brae - Orkney Islands.
 Mainland Orkney.
 Impressive, extremely well preserved Neolithic settlement.
 Occupied in 3180 BC – 2500 BC.
 Remaining ten stone houses.

 Ancient burials and megaliths

 - Aberlemno Standing Stones - Angus.
 Group of five Early Medieval Pictish stones.
 Most ancient seems to be Aberlemno 1 stone – Serpent Stone – with carved serpent and prehistoric cupmarks.
-Valuable monument is Aberlemno 2 – intricately shaped cross-slab with Pictish and Christian symbols from mid 9th century AD.
+Valuable monument is Aberlemno 2 – intricately shaped cross-slab with Pictish and Christian symbols from the mid-9th century AD.
 Back side shows nine figures which seem to represent a battle scheme.

 - Callanish Standing Stones - Na h-Eileanan Siar (Outer Hebrides).
-One of the most impressive arrangements of standing stones, circa 2900 – 2600 BC.
+One of the most impressive arrangements of standing stones, roughly from 2900 – 2600 BC.